![]() |

 COMPETITIVE LANDSCAPE

 Although deregulation has altered power markets in many nations, electric utilities often continue to operate as unofficial monopolies in a given service territory.
-A growing number of countries have deregulated or are moving to deregulate their energy markets, including Australia, Canada, France, Germany, Japan, India, Italy, Portugal, Russia, Spain, the UK, and the US.
 The intended purpose of moving toward a less-regulated electricity market is to decrease the cost of electricity by fostering competition among producers.
 One practical effect is the divestment of generation facilities by many investor-owned and government-owned utilities.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?